etherspot/etherspot-prime-sdk/README.md

 Or follow our introductory guide on our docs [here](https://etherspot.fyi/getting-started) which walk you through cloning down an example repo and setting up a dapp in your own environment.

-The mainnet bundler API key `eyJvcmciOiI2NTIzZjY5MzUwOTBmNzAwMDFiYjJkZWIiLCJpZCI6IjMxMDZiOGY2NTRhZTRhZTM4MGVjYjJiN2Q2NDMzMjM4IiwiaCI6Im11cm11cjEyOCJ9` is included in the example programs which is a public API key with rate limits, to get higher limits register to https://portal.etherspot.io
+The testnet bundler API key `etherspot_public_key` is included in the example programs which is a public API key with rate limits, to get higher limits register to https://portal.etherspot.io

 **Note: It is no longer necessary to include the `projectKey` parameter in the PrimeSdk.**